 The general rule is that a marriage which is valid where it was made is valid everywhere.
 An exception to this rule is when a marriage valid in one place violates a fundamental belief or law of the other place.

 For example, in some countries it is legal for a man to have more than one wife.
 In most other countries, marrying a second wife is illegal and the later marriage is not recognized.
-Another exception might involve a marriage between two people of the same sex.
-In a few countries, same sex marriages are considered to be valid but in most countries, same sex marriages are not recognized.
+Same Sex marriages, if legal where made, are now recognized as valid marriages under the US immgration laws.

 Common law or Informal marriage

 Certain places allow a marriage to be made by two people without formal registry, without witnesses or family, and sometimes without a civil or religious official present to sanctify or ratify the marriage.
 In the US these are often called common law marriages because they originated in the English common law tradition but they may be called "informal" "customary" "tribal" or by another name.
 Are these recognized as valid marriages for immigration purposes?

 The general rule is that if the place where the marriage took place recognizes the marriage as valid, then it should be considered valid everywhere and valid for immigration purposes.